StorkSMS/Stork-SMS-Dapp/docs/resources/faq.md

 ---

-**Still have questions?** Our Discord community is coming soon!
+**Still have questions?** Our Stork community chat is coming Q3!
 For now, reach out via email at info@stork-sms.net.